7 Effective Strategies to Overcome Resistance to Change

 The Role of Leaders in Managing Resistance

-Ask yourself these three essential questions:
+To lead through resistance effectively, ask yourself these three essential questions:

-- Why is change necessary?
+- Why is this change necessary?

 7 Strategies to Overcome Resistance to Change